jrd730/GA_Poly/README.md

 Dependencies
 ------------

-OpenGL: all the major operating systems contain native support for OpenGL, hopefully yours does too.
+- OpenGL: all the major operating systems contain native support for OpenGL, hopefully yours does too.
-GLUT (OpenGL Utility Toolkit): a useful API that handles window management and callbacks
+- GLUT (OpenGL Utility Toolkit): a useful API that handles window management and callbacks.

     $ sudo apt-get install freeglut3-dev